 And Autism?
 It adds the special little tiny twist of a child who can look right through you.
 Care less about you or societal norms sometimes and yet be entirely dependent on you.
 You have to look right through them to keep on pushing for them and if you’re looking for a cookie you are SSOLS. ~Simply shit out of luck son~

 Selfishness in the form of expectation and the need for the usual forms of reward must die.
-And that is what is different about having a child with disability.
+And that is what is different about having a child with a disability.
 Your reward is slower and more fragile and if you are not careful you miss the many tiny victories you’ve seen happen for the hurdles you see ahead in the distance.
 There is an added dollop in the case of Autism in that aloofness of spirit.
 But, overall in disability and the giving over of things it is pretty universal.

 We do not know what the future holds for our Autistic son.
-We know that the odds for him living an independant life completely outside of us are not slanted in his favor.
+We know that the odds of him living an independent life completely outside of us are not slanted in his favor.
 As beloved as he is and as hopeful and full of belief as we are, we do know that.
 We choose to believe whatever his path he is touched with exceptional qualities that will see him through.
 We are full of hope, belief, and love for him.
 But, the obstacles and challenges ahead of him are mighty.
 The work it will take to get him wherever he goes will be lifelong.
-It is with bittersweet recognition that we have come to accept this, though, we will push for him and believe in him until the day we die.
+It is with a bittersweet recognition that we have come to accept this, though, we will push for him and believe in him until the day we die.

 But, we do have it within us the power give him a stable home where love is modeled.
-The active working form of love is seen here most everyday.
+The active working form of love is seen here most every day.
 This is good for our children but even better for us.
 We’ve avoided aloneness by continuing to share those dreams out loud.
-And by actively seeking and finding time away together in spite of the work load at home.
+And by actively seeking and finding time away together in spite of the workload at home.
 We have remembered that we are friends and are in this together, even when the balance is unfair, the goal is shared.
 The goal is what matters not who gives or takes the most.
 That we both work even in the unseen ways toward the goal is what will eventually take us there.

 And yet here we are my husband and I. The two very selfish people.
 We are sober strong healthy and sticking it out.
 We love our kids and see the perfection of God’s timings, blessings, and gifts.
 We are cheerleaders and weight bearers for our children.
 We are also careful enough to be that for each other.
 We are feeling the death of an old selfishness and embracing the birth of a new kind.

-In this way we will survive.
+In this way, we will survive.
 We will laugh, love, dream, plan, and go on and on.
 For today we are doing that and we are wise enough to keep an eye out to tomorrow.
 May it stay so for us.
-Even amidst the crickets and the silence I hear the song of a truth that is working for me.
+Even amidst the crickets and the silence, I hear the song of a truth that is working for me.